Prosecutors' Conventions 2009, The

 - Prosecutors will work with colleagues to co-ordinate the announcement of decisions to individuals and to the public.

-Subject to the application of more detailed case management protocols (such as those referred to in section 5) preliminary discussions should focus on the following as a minimum:
+Subject to the application of more detailed case management protocols (such as those referred to below) preliminary discussions should focus on the following as a minimum: